Seedking/Seedking/README.md

     <p align="center">This is Seedking, Welcome to my Github page!</p>
 </p>

-Hi!
-I'm Seedking, an amateur programmer with a strong interest in programming and open-source.
+Hello!!!
+I'm Seedking, I'm amazing Code Wizard!
+With my wand of algorithms and spellbook of programming languages, I conjure solutions that transform complex problems into elegant outcomes.
+My journey through the realms of software development has equipped me with potent artifacts: experience in developing gui applications, proficiency in various programming languages, and the ability to craft interactive user experiences.
+My quest for knowledge is unending.
+I continually seek out ancient scrolls and embark on adventures to hone my skills and expand my arsenal of techniques.
+Let me bring the magic of coding to your projects and together, we can create something truly spellbinding.

 #### About Me
+✨ Most trusted wand: Clion
-💻 Programming Languages: C/Cpp, Kotlin/Java, C#, Lua
+💻 Spellbook Colection: C/Cpp, Kotlin/Java, C#, Lua
-❤️ Favorite Language: C# and Kotlin
+❤️ Favorite spellbook: C# and Kotlin
 🌻 Future Plans:
 * Maintain XMake-IDEA
 * Learn game develop